AU-AIST-2110-Instructors/Project04-Template/README.md

 ## (NEW) Suggestions for Expansion

-The following are **just suggestions** and you don't need to implement all of them.
-You can choose ideas from the list, or come up with your own creative features and additions.
-These suggestions are provided to inspire you.
+The following are **just suggestions** to inspire you and you don't need to implement all of them.
+You can choose ideas from the list, or come up with your own features and additions.

 ### 1. Add More Rooms or Create a new Environment
 - Expand the house by adding more rooms, or even create a different environment.
-- Each room could have a unique description that adds depth to the narrative and environment.
+- Each room could have a unique description that adds to the game narrative.
 - Implement new rooms with hidden passages, or even secret rooms that can only be accessed through a combination of keys or actions.